cosmos/governance/Mint.md

 - If the goal % bonded (67% in Cosmos-Hub) is maintained, then the inflation rate will stay constant
 - If the inflation rate is above the goal %-bonded the inflation rate will decrease until a minimum value is reached

-The `Mint` module contains the following parameters:
+The `mint` module contains the following parameters:

 | Key           | Type   | cosmoshub-3 genesis setting                |
 | ----------------------- | ---------------- | ---------------------- |